 (Lateral tracking angle) - Follow the manufacturer's literature and the dictates of your alignment gauge - different gauges use slightly different methods.
 As you square up the hi-fi cartridge body with the gauge's markings, be sure that the cartridge sides are square or your alignment will be wrong.
 When all adjustments are correct, carefully tighten down the hi-fi cartridge mounting screws.
 Keeping a firm grip on hi-fi cartridge and headshell together so nothing shifts, delicately tighten each screw down a turn or so, and then repeat until tight.
 Tightening down one screw all the way before tightening the others is almost certain to twist the cartridge out of alignment.
-However careful
+However careful you've been, always check the alignment again after tightening.

-VERTICAL TRACKING ANGLE (VTA)
+Vertical Tracking Angle (VTA)